 Are you married to your job?

-Integrating work with our life means we can be home for dinner with the family by 6 PM and back to work in our home office by 8 PM.
+Integrating work into our lives means we can be home for dinner with the family by 6 PM and back to work in our home office by 8 PM.

-Or we can take an extended vacation with family and block off time during the day to work.
-Unfortunately, jobs with shift work – whether it’s retail or healthcare – don’t offer that flexibility.
+Or we can take an extended family vacation and block off time during the day to work.

 Are you in an industry you find interesting?